top of page

 A Family Nurse Practitioner in protective gear navigates through a disaster-stricken area, ready to provide critical medical assistance amidst the rubble.

 My intellectual, professional, and clinical interests result from my intense passion for nursing, especially nursing education.
-I earned my AS Degree in Nursing in 2002 and finished my BSN.
+I earned the AS Degree in Nursing in 2002 and finished my BSN.
 I am especially highly motivated because I am fascinated with research, particularly the aging process of our patients.
 I have also done a lot of extra reading on aging, the shrinking of the brain, for example, and how it reacts differently to medicine as we age.

 I am convinced I will excel in your program because of my enormous dedication to geriatrics and hospice and how thrilled I would be by the opportunity to research in these areas.
 After completing your FNP Program, my long-term goal is to work in a primary care setting in rural Utah.
 I want to live and work in a small community, such as ____, where I can have a home with acreage and animals.
 I plan to work with clients that range in age from newborns to the elderly, but I aspire to continue cultivating a particular interest in geriatrics.
 Staying active in my community is also especially important to me.
 Currently, I volunteer at the Road Home, a homeless shelter.